 Of course, woodland gardens needn't be so elaborate.
 You can transform a portion of your yard containing trees and bushes into a more pleasing setting with the addition of artfully arranged stepping stones and flowering perennials.

-Enchanting woodland gardens, whether Japanese or any style, are partial and to full shade settings.
-They may even include hidden clearings such as the "secret" outdoor dining area that garden writer Kevin Lee Jacobs created in his woodland garden, where he used wood chips for flooring.
+Enchanting woodland gardens, whether Japanese or any style, are partial to full shade settings.
+They may even include hidden clearings such as the "secret" outdoor dining area included in a slide show at Garden Design Magazine.
+Garden writer Kevin Lee Jacobs created this woodland garden in which he used wood chips for flooring.
 To surprise his dinner guests, Jacobs sets a formal table -- complete with china, cloth napkins and flatware -- behind a screen of trees and shrubs, including honeysuckle.

 A birdbath with a mister to attract hovering hummingbirds can be placed in a partially shaded spot to invoke the soothing sounds and appearance of water.